boschmemssolutions/SMI240-Android-HAL/README.md

 ```
  android/hardware/libhardware/modules/
 ```
-extend your build setup with smi240-hal and compile it.
+extend your build setup with SMI240-hal and compile it.

 For more information please refer to [android build system](https://source.android.com/setup/build/building)

 ### build independantly without Android SDK

-The essecial header files from Android have already been placed in the repo and adapted for compiling the lib.
+The essential header files from Android have already been placed in the repo and adapted for compiling the lib.
 The local libs instead of Android SDK libs would be used to link to the HAL lib in the build process.
 Go to the folder where Makefile is located, and first clean the folder by issuing command:
 ```
 make clean